BenjaminRohlfing/technical-writing-portfolio/System Administrator Toolkit User Guide/README.md

 **Career skills** on display:

-- my ability to work with development teams
+- my ability to work with subject matter experts
 - my ability to write and edit extensive content for enterprise-scale software products